Compute similarity metrics between sites based on species composition

 formula

-except for the metric abc
+, except for the abc

 and ABC

-stored in three columns (one for each letter).
+separate columns (one for each letter).

 Details